uvarc/id-generator/README.md

 ## Development

-With FastAPI development, you can run the local server as you code:
+With FastAPI development, you can run a local server as you code:
 ```
 # cd into the app/ directory
 cd app